bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

-The third block first details how many source files have been detected from the ``sources`` term defined in the ``ro-crate-py.yaml`` file.
+The third block first details how many source files have been detected from the ``sources`` term defined in the ``ro-crate-info.yaml`` file.
 Then, it provides a set of times to understand if any overhead is caused by the workflow provenance generation script.
-The first time is the time taken to add the files that are included physically in the crate (this is, application source files, workflow image, ...).
+The first time is the time taken to add the files that are included physically in the crate (this is, application source files, workflow diagram, ...).
 And the second and third are the times spent by the script to add all input and output files, detailing if data persistence was established as ``True`` or ``False``.
 If ``True``, the files are physically copied to the crate.
 If ``False``, only references to the location of the files are included.